InkyPen: History

 InkyPen launched update 1.2.0 on March 16, 2020, allowing for reading in vertical mode while including performance updates.

-InkyPen partnered with Kodansha USA on April 27, 2020 to provide manga through the InkyPen service.
+InkyPen partnered with Kodansha USA on April 27, 2020, to provide manga through the InkyPen service.
 They also partnered with Rain Games and Studio Foglio to announce that InkyPen will assist Rain Games in adding a comics reader to the announced Girl Genius: Adventures in Castle Heterodyne video game.
 This arrangement also allowed for the Girl Genius comics to be freely readable on InkyPen.

+As of June 2, 2025, the application is listed as one of the few applications unavailable on the Nintendo Switch 2.

 Partnerships

 InkyPen has comics from publishers, Valiant Comics, Dynamite, IDW, Titan Comics, Humanoids Inc, Archie Comics, Studio Foglio, Dark Horse Comics, Andrews Mcmeel Universal, Papercutz, Daniel Lieske, Zilo Media, TPub Comics, Ubisoft Entertainment, Soaring Penguin Press, Snowcastle Games.